 - Date the crime was reported,

-- Date and time the crime occurred,
+- Date and time the crime occurred.

 - General location of the crime; and,

-- Current disposition of the Complaint, if known.
+- Current disposition of the complaint, if known.

-An entry, addition to an entry, or a change in the disposition of a complaint are recorded within two business days of the reporting of the information to USFPD.
+Crime log entries, additions to previous entires, or changes in the disposition of a complaint are recorded within two business days of the reporting of the information to USFPD.
 The only exceptions to this rule are if disclosure on the log is 1) prohibited by law or 2) would jeopardize the confidentiality of the victim.
 A business day is Monday through Friday, except for days when the institution is closed (e.g. weekends, holidays, or during other campus closures).